KristKross/Project-Kresta/README.md

 1. Run `npm start` to launch the development server with Webpack Dev Server.
 2. Make changes to your files in the `src` directory, and Webpack will automatically bundle and reload the changes.
 3. Use `npm run build` only for production builds when project is ready to be deployed.

-### Watch Sass (SCSS Compilation)
-1. Run `npm run sass` in your terminal to start watching and compiling your SCSS files into CSS.
-This approach ensures styles are continuously updated without requiring a full build process.